mnashawati/laravel-cars-app/README.md

 - **.env file:**
       Copy the example file as your main .env file with this command: `cp .env.example .env`.
-      The main variables to change are your app URL and database credentials:
+      The main variables to change are your app URL and database credentials, then add your database credentials in the domain configuration:
         APP_URL=http://localhost
         DB_CONNECTION=mysql
         DB_HOST=127.0.0.1